Welcome to my home city!

 Then if you have longer in Cambridge (you could easily spend a week here if you explore things outside of the city too), you could also:

-- Check out some of the other things to do in and around the city, such as visiting the world’s first eco mosque, the Polar Museum or some grand local stately homes- post HERE.
+- Check out some of the other things to do in and around the city, such as the beautiful Botanic Gardens, the Polar Museum or some grand local stately homes- post HERE.

-- Explore slightly further afield and do some wonderful walks in the countryside surrounding Cambridge HERE.
+- Explore slightly further afield and do some wonderful walks in the countryside surrounding Cambridge – post HERE.

-- Visit the market town of St Ives and beautiful surrounding villages in my very favourite Cambridgeshire walk HERE (post coming soon).
+- Visit the market town of St Ives and beautiful surrounding villages in my very favourite Cambridgeshire walk – post HERE.

 I hope you’ve enjoyed the whistle-stop tour around Cambridge, and that it might have inspired you to visit one day.
 What do you think of my home city?
 Stay safe and happy travelling all!